FX Replay Backtesting Guide: 500+ Forex Trades Tested

 The Journaling Feature (Don't Skip This)

 I used to think journaling was for Instagram influencers.
-Then I started using FX Replay's built-in journal and discovered:
+Then I started using FX Replay's built-in journal and found:

 - My win rate dropped 15% when I traded within 30 minutes of major news